KarimJedda/polkadot-agent/README.md

 The first time you'll run it, it will tell you:

 ```
 Error: Insufficient funds.
-Please send faucet tokens to this address and restart the program: 5FRhzfdZE7pvAS3FxX24uDLEifQwR22ee65a62Ty22z6xjXq on https://faucet.polkadot.io
+Please send faucet tokens to this address and restart the program:
+5FRhzfdZE7pvAS3FxX24uDLEifQwR22ee65a62Ty22z6xjXq on https://faucet.polkadot.io
 ```

-But worry not, your bot now has it's own wallet, the keys are in keys.json, and when you restart it after having funded the wallet, it will work.
+But worry not, your bot now has it's own wallet, the keys are in keys.json.
+If you fund the wallet by using https://faucet.polkadot.io and restart the program, it will work.
+If not, create an issue and I'll fix stuff.

 Have fun.